A blend of organic second flush Assam, organic Pu-erh and organic Keemun black teas.

 The year the city of Portland, Oregon was incorporated.

 For best flavor, bring spring or freshly drawn filtered water to a boil (212 degrees).
-Steep five minutes.
+Steep 1 sachet or 1 tsp (3g) of loose leaf for five minutes.
 Indulge in a decadent donut.

 - Select an Ingredient:

 Indian Black Tea